-New Orleans has a number of old school restaurants from the city’s very early days.
+New Orleans, Louisiana has a number of old-school restaurants from the city’s very early days.
 Generations of locals have dined there with their families and Antoine’s is one such eatery.
-The restaurant just celebrated its 175th birthday in 2015 and is the oldest continuously family owned restaurant in the United States.
+The restaurant just celebrated its 175th birthday in 2015 and is the oldest continuously family-owned restaurant in the United States.
 It started as home cooking, staffed by French and German migrants.

 Banquet rooms are named for Mardi Gras krewes, with their crowns and outfits in glass cases.
 The restaurant also has one of the most expensive wine cellars in the world, but much of it was lost during Hurricane Katrina.
 They were only closed from August to December that year.